burkkyy/csci429-project/script.md

 -- STOP

 Let this optimal schedule be denoted as Lstar, for now its still in progress so its empty.

 The CoffmanGrahamAlgorithm states that we fill in Lstar, in reverse order.
 Bascially this means that we figure out which task to do last, and then work backwards until we finally figure out which task to do first.
+To illustrate this, Im will fill in L* with blanks that will eventually be replaced by some task.
+There are 8 tasks, so I will put 8 blanks in L*.

 By why should we do this?

 Well, in a sense we are looking for tasks that "can be done later" as other tasks could be higher priority.